Polishing Old Timber Floors

 Time To Make The Magic Happen

-I always like to stick to my start/completion dates.
+Part of our Brisbane floor sanding service is to stick to our pre-set start/completion dates.
 Now I had my work cut out for me to locate these exact boards.
 I now needed to locate some floorboards with identical colour, age and also timber grain.
 Besides that, I also needed to find them over the weekend.
 Playing ‘cat and mouse’ timber floorboard hunting on my only day off is NOT my idea of fun!
 I managed to finally find some at a recycling yard in Brisbane north.
 It was on Sunday, although there was more bad news.
 The floorboards I found we’re too wide.
 I spent Sunday afternoon milling them down to the exact width at home.

 A Great Result For the Customer